 The DD statements that are required vary depending on the type of data that you are working with.
-For information on required DD statements, see the appropriate appendix in the IBM File Export for z/OS: Reference Manual.
+For information on required DD statements, see the appendix entitled "DDnames used by IBM File Export for z/OS" in the IBM File Export for z/OS: Reference Manual.

 - 2. Create the necessary additional files depending on your source type. - If you are working with non-DB2 sources and targets, create: - ABXIN (the source data file) that points to an existing data set - ABXOUT (the target data file).
-This must be allocated with your JCL. - ABXCTL (IBM File Export for z/OS control statement) this can be instream (i.e., DD \) or allocated to an existing data set. - If you are working with DB2 sources and targets, use IBM File Export for z/OS control syntax to create a SOURCEDB2 syntax statement and ensure that a DD card for each source DB2 table that is extracted is included in the JCL stream with reference in the control syntax.
+This must be allocated with your JCL. - ABXCTL (IBM File Export for z/OS control statement) this can be instream (i.e., DD ) or allocated to an existing data set. - If you are working with DB2 sources and targets, use IBM File Export for z/OS control syntax to create a SOURCEDB2 syntax statement and ensure that a DD card for each source DB2 table that is extracted is included in the JCL stream with reference in the control syntax.
 For more information on the IBM File Export for z/OS control syntax, see TYPE in the chapter entitled "Creating JCL Using Control Statements" in the IBM File Export for z/OS: Reference Manual.. - 3.
 Run the JCL using the batch scheduling facility of your choice.